Is Valle de Guadalupe Worth Visiting?

 Where to Stay in Valle de Guadalupe

-If you’re visiting Valle de Guadalupe for more than a day, you have two main options of places to stay: Ensenada and Valle de Guadalupe itself.
-Some people opt to stay in Ensenada, and that is certainly a fine option.
-By staying in Ensenada you have more choices of standard hotels, and there is a great restaurant scene there, so you’ll definitely have a great time.
+By staying in Ensenada you have more choices of standard hotels.
+There is a great restaurant scene there, so you’ll definitely have a great time.
 However, we’d recommend staying in the Valle itself, because it saves so much time going back and forth, and there are some incredible accommodation options.

 The experience of lodging on a vineyard is incredible.